abarker/typped/doc/sphinx_docs/calculator_example.rst

        define_assignment_operator(parser)
        define_comments(parser)

-Each function does what the name implies.
-The code for each sub-function, in sequence, will be shown and discussed next.
-The first function defines some general tokens and literals in the calculator language.
+Each procedure does what the name implies.
+The code for each sub-procedure, in sequence, will be shown and discussed next.
+The first procedure defines some general tokens and literals in the calculator language:

 .. code-block:: python